-A building (or part of a building) will be classified as dangerous or affected if it is likely to cause injury, or death to the occupants, public or other property.
+A building (or part of a building) will be classified as dangerous or affected if it is likely to cause injury or death to the occupants, public or other property.

-A building (or part of a building) will be classified as insanitary if it is likely to be harmful to the health of occupants, public, or people on other property.
+A building (or part of a building) will be classified as insanitary if it is likely to be injurious to the health of occupants, public, or people on other property.

-Another factor will depend on whether the building is occupied and the level of immediate danger it poses to the public health and safety, or other property.
+ill depend on whether the building is occupied or poses a danger to the public or other property.
 For example:

-- the land is unstable - the building is structurally unsound and considered dangerous to occupants, the public and/or other property - the building has a high fire risk - the building lacks sufficient protection to occupants, public or other property (i.e. unfenced pool or large-scale excavations) - the building which has poor sanitation and poses an immediate impact on the health of the occupants or the public - the building is inadequately protected against moisture penetration, (i.e. not weather-tight).
+- land is unstable - building is structurally unsound and considered dangerous to occupants, the public and/ or other property - building has a high fire risk - building lacks sufficient protection to occupants, public or other property (i.e. unfenced pool or large-scale excavations) - building which has poor sanitation and poses an immediate impact on the health of the occupants or the public - building is inadequately protected against moisture penetration, (i.e. not weather-tight).